Delhi HC seeks presence of UP police personnel over arrests without informing Delhi Police | Law-Order

 - India

-The Delhi High Court has sought a UP Police personnel's presence before it after two persons — the brother and father of man who got married to a woman against her family's wishes -- were arrested and taken away out of the national capital in alleged kidnapping case, without informing Delhi Police.
+The Delhi High Court has sought a UP Police personnel's presence before it after two persons-- the brother and father of a man who got married to a woman against her family's wishes -- were arrested and taken away out of the national capital in alleged kidnapping case, without informing Delhi Police.

 Justice Mukta Gupta, while hearing a petition by the couple, said that it was trite law that persons under the jurisdiction of Delhi Police could not be apprehended by Uttar Pradesh Police without intimation to them and issued notice to the concerned personnel.

-It was “unfortunate” that even without finding the facts and whether the parties were major or minor, arrests were made by the UP Police.
+It was “unfortunate” that even without finding the facts and whether the parties were major or minor, arrests were made by the UP Police, the judge observed.

 “One fails to understand when petitioner No.1 is major and has left her parental home of her own free will and married to petitioner No.2 how an offence under Section 366 IPC (Kidnapping, abducting or inducing woman to compel her marriage, etc) and consequential offence under Section 368 IPC (Wrongfully concealing or keeping in confinement, kidnapped or abducted person) is made out.